What is “the Age of Accountability?”

 Our Baptist brethren also say that since water baptism is “an outward sign of an inward grace” that is to take place after a person is born again, and we do not have any accounts in the New Testament of small children or babies being water baptized, that this would indicate that small children and babies have not yet reached this moral accountability age or moral discernment age or moral competency age, and so would still go to Heaven if they died without being born again.

-But how did we Christians come up with this idea that a person reaches this “age of accountability” at about the age of 12?
+But how did we, Christians, come up with this idea that a person reaches this “age of accountability” at about the age of 12?

 Part of it is taken from Christians' personal experiences, but mostly it is taken from the Word of God in Luke, chapter 2, verses 40–50.